Summer 2023 Registration Guide

 Managing Courses

 As you progress through your course, remember that you have options to manage your course load and CGPA.
-Please consider meeting with an Academic Advisor to better understand these policies and options, or to discuss how they can be incorporated into your academic plan.
+Consider connecting with an Academic Advisor to better understand these policies and options, or to discuss how they can be incorporated into your academic plan.

 Dropping Courses